ezee969/ezee969/README.md

 <br />

 <div align="justify">
-    My name is Ezequiel and I'm a Front end Developer.
+    My name is Ezequiel and I'm a Full stack Developer from Argentina.
 Right now my mind is focused on learning everything that is related to Web Development and Software Development in general.
-I am currently studying Software Development at the ITEC institute in Cordoba, Rio Cuarto.
+I am currently in my second year of studying Software Development at the ITEC institute in Cordoba, Rio Cuarto.
 </div>

 - 🌱 I’m currently learning **fullstack web development.**